Jake-Schaefer-Code/3D-Renderer-Python/README.md

 # 3D-Renderer-Python
-3D renderer from scratch using pygame and numpy
+This is a 3D renderer I made from scratch using pygame and numpy.
+It uses perspective projection and quaternions for camera rotation.

 .obj files from https://people.sc.fsu.edu/~jburkardt/data/obj/obj.html